measty/tiatoolbox/docs/visualization.rst

 Visualization Interface Usage
 =============================

-TIAToolbox provides a flexible visualization tool for viewing slides and overlaying associated model outputs or annotations.
-It is a browser-based UI built using TIAToolbox and `Bokeh <https://bokeh.org/>`_.
+TIAToolbox provides a browser-based visualization tool for viewing slides and overlaying associated model outputs or annotations.
+The current default frontend is a pure HTML/JavaScript OpenLayers application served directly by the Flask tile server.
 The following assumes TIAToolbox has been installed per the instructions here: :ref:`Installation <installation>`.

 1. Launching the Interface
 --------------------------